 Column Description Policy Name The name of the policy.
-Cluster ne cluster that hosts the service (HDFS or HBase).
-Service he service from which the snapshot is taken.
+Cluster The cluster that hosts the service (HDFS or HBase).
+Service The service from which the snapshot is taken.
 Objects HDFS Snapshots: The directories included in the snapshot.
 HBase Snapshots: The tables included in the snapshot.
 Last Run The date and time the snapshot last ran.
 Click the link to view the Snapshots History page .
 Also displays the status icon for the last run.
 Snapshot Schedule The type of schedule defined for the snapshot: Hourly, Daily, Weekly, Monthly, or Yearly.

-Actions A drop-down menu with the following options: Show History - Opens the Snapshots History page.
-See Snapshots History on page 415.
+Column Description Actions A drop-down menu with the following options: • Show History - Opens the Snapshots History page.
+See Snapshots History on page 489.
 Edit Configuration - Edit the snapshot policy.
-Delete - Deletes the snapshot policy.
+Delete - Deletes the snapshot policy. • Enable - Enables running of scheduled snapshot jobs.
+Disable - Disables running of scheduled snapshot jobs.